BlackIkeEagle/blog.herecura.eu/content/blog/2021-03-25-testing-brotli-with-nginx/index.md

 ![Magento homepage gzip compression](./Screenshot_20210325_154806.png)

+## Conclusion

+Looking at the plain html file results, if you have unlimited bandwidth on both sides, don't use compression.
+Once compression is used the cpu usage rises a lot higher compared to no compression.
+Brotli seems to outperform gzip quite a bit in these tests.
+The memory usage of Nginx when using brotli goes higher, so on a larger scale this will definitly have some impact there.
+The data transferred over the wire is massively less when brotli is used, even compared to gzip.
+When de compression level is reduced the throughput using brotli is higher than uncompressed, still at a higher cpu cost but the memory usage difference is a lot lower.

-Looking at the results above, the difference between gzip and brotli are not that huge anymore.
+Looking at the results of the Magento test, the difference between gzip and brotli are not that huge anymore.
 When the page contains different types of content there is only a small 10% difference between the transferred data with gzip vs brotli.
 In this scenario, the brotli compressed page, js, css seems to be a bit faster to render in our browser.

-## Conclusion

 Brotli compression is definitly worth to be enabled.
 Even if there is only a gain of 10% less network traffic in the case of a real life Magento page.
 Once